ccweerasinghe1994/weback-up-and-running/docs/chapter_1/chapter_1.md

   flexibility`, for bundling `large web applications` and for `single-page web applications`.

-`Webpack` is now considered an incredibly important tool for application development and web development, transforming the structure and optimizing the loading time for all of your web assets, such as HTML, JS, `CSS`, and `images`.
+`Webpack` is now considered an incredibly `important` tool for application development and `web development`, `transforming the structure` and `optimizing the loading time for all of your web assets`, such as `HTML`, `JS`, `CSS`, and `images`.
 Let's now get to grips with using `Webpack` practically.
 To do that, the first thing we will look at that may be new to you—if you have, perhaps, only worked with Vanilla `JavaScript` up to now—is modes.

 ### 1.1.5 Modes

-Once you have understood the general concepts, the first thing you need to learn about when running a build is modes.
+Once you have understood the general concepts, the first thing you need to learn about when running a `build` is `modes`.
 Modes are central to how `Webpack` works and compiles projects, so it is best to cover this brief but important topic before we go any further.

-Modes use the CLI, a process that we will cover in more detail later.
+Modes use the `CLI`, a process that we will cover in more detail later.
 If you are used to using Vanilla `JavaScript`, this may be new to you.
 However, rest assured it is not a complex topic to get your head around.

-`Webpack` ships with two configuration files, which are as follows:
+`Webpack` ships with `two configuration` files, which are as follows:

-- Development config: This uses `webpack`-dev-server (hot reloading), debugging enabled, and so on.
+- `Development config`: This uses `webpack-dev-server` `(hot reloading)`, `debugging enabled`, and so on.
-- Production config: This will spit out an optimized, minimized (uglify JS), sourcemapped bundle that is used in production environments.
+- `Production config`: This will spit out an `optimized`, `minimized (uglify JS)`, `sourcemapped bundle` that is used in `production` environments.

-Since the release of version 5, `Webpack` takes care of the mode features by default by simply adding a mode argument to the command. `Webpack` can't use package.json alone to find the mode to determine the correct build path.
+Since the release of version 5, `Webpack` takes care of the `mode` features by `default` by simply adding a mode argument to the command. `Webpack` can't use `package.json` alone to find the mode to determine the `correct build path`.

-Now that we have a grasp of the fundamentals, it's time to progress to the practical setup.
+Now that we have a grasp of the fundamentals, it's time to progress to the    `practical setup`.

 ## 1.2 Setting up `Webpack`

 This book follows the development of a sample project step by step, and I am sure you will find this a simple way to learn how to use `Webpack` 5.

-`Webpack` 5 packages all its `dependencies` within the application you wish to bundle on a local machine.
-Theoretically, this can be done remotely, but to save any confusion for firsttime users, I will emphasize the use of a local machine.
+`Webpack` 5 packages all its `dependencies` within the `application` you wish to `bundle` on a `local machine`.
+Theoretically, this can be done remotely, but to save any `confusion` for firsttime users, I will emphasize the use of a `local machine`.

-Installing packages locally is recommended for most projects.
-It makes things easier when upgrade or break changes are introduced.
+Installing packages `locally` is recommended for most projects.
+It makes things easier when `upgrade` or `break changes` are introduced.

-We will begin with the npm installation. npm is the package manager that you will use with `Webpack` 5.
-Once this is installed on your local machine, you will be able to use the npm command using a CLI, such as Command Prompt.
+We will begin with the `npm installation`. npm is the `package manager` that you will use with `Webpack 5`.
+Once this is installed on your local machine, you will be able to use the `npm command using a CLI`, such as Command Prompt.

 Once you have installed npm, you can move on to the next step, which is to open your CLI.
 There are many to choose from, but for the sake of this tutorial, we will use Command